SteveHNH/2dsteve.com/content/pages/life-rules.md

 2. Never shop while drunk.
 3. Always tip 20% or more
 4. Measure twice, cut once
-5. Never wear pants with a stretchy waste band regularly
+5. Never wear pants with a stretchy waist band regularly
 6. Always dress respectably when you go out into the world.
 You never know who you'll run into
 7. Never treat with alcohol what you can treat with quiet time, honest conversation, or a cup of hot chocolate
 8. Deal with your problems as they arise.
 It's never convenient, and poor choices tend to rot over time.
 They don't get better